v-vova-v/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 When a rate limit violation occurs, you're notified in the following ways and can access the rate limits dashboard from the link in the notification:

 * You receive a rate limit email that informs you that you've hit a rate limit for an endpoint.
-Click **View utilization history** in the email to navigate to the Rate Limits Dashboard and System Log for that particular endpoint.
+Click **View utilization history** in the email to navigate to the rate limits dashboard and System Log for that particular endpoint.

 ![Access the dashboard by email notification](/img/RLDashboard1.png "Displays the email notification of a rate limit violation with the link to the endpoint's rate limit dashboard")

 * You've hit a rate limit when you're in the Admin Console, and a banner appears to inform you.
-Click **utilization history** in the banner to open the Rate Limits Dashboard for that particular endpoint or **syslog** to open the System Log.
+Click **utilization history** in the banner to open the rate limits dashboard for that particular endpoint or **syslog** to open the System Log.

 ![Access the dashboard by link in the banner](/img/RLDashboard2.png "Displays the banner in the dashboard that notifies you of a rate limit violation with the link to the endpoint's rate limit dashboard")